College basketball picks: Predictions, odds for key top 25 games Saturday

-College basketball picks, schedule: Predictions for Kentucky vs. Alabama and more Top 25 games
+College basketball picks, schedule: Predictions for Purdue vs. Wisconsin and more Top 25 games

 Our experts have picks for all of Saturday's big games as conference play begins for many teams